alexnarvais/docs/Databases/MariaDB/mariadb_haproxy.md

 # MariaDB HAProxy Main Content Steps
+The following virtual machine(s) will be created using the PROXMOX Hypervisor Type 1 Software.
 Ensure that there exists a functional MariaDB Galera Cluster before creating the HAProxy Load Balancers.
 HAProxy is a software package that can be installed on Linux flavored operating systems which in turn allows the OS to act as a reverse proxy and load balancer.